Special emphasis on Sicilian recipes within Italian regional cuisine in an Australian context

 I read recently that pomegranate juice has anti-inflammatory compounds, cancer-killing isoflavones and antioxidant properties.
 Italians call it melograna, melograno granato, pomo granato, or pomo punico.
 The generic term, punica, was the Roman name for Carthage, and the best pomegranates came to Italy from Carthage.

 Many believe that a cassata is an ice cream cake made out of assembled layers of ice cream.
-But no Sicilian believes this.
+No Sicilians believe it, it is the Neapolitans who may be confused.

 The Sicilian cassata, however, has much older roots than the ice cream cakes popular with the Neapolitans.